MicrosoftLearning/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M09B Set up and test DOM rules Lab.md

 5. Select **Create**.

-6. In the name field, enter a name the rule.
+6. In the name field, enter a name for the rule.

 7. Select **Save**.